mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 It is assumed that the reader is familiar with other SCHC terminology defined in {{?RFC8376}}, {{!RFC8724}}, and {{?I-D.ietf-schc-architecture}}.

-# SCHC Integration into the IPsec Stack {#sec-schc-ipsec-integration}
+# Diet-ESP Integration into the IPsec Stack {#sec-schc-ipsec-integration}

-The main principle of the ESP Header Compression Profile (EHCP) is to avoid sending information that has already been shared by the peers.
+The main principle of Diet-ESP is to avoid sending information that has already been shared by the ESP peers.
 Different profiles and technologies, such as those defined by {{!RFC4301}} and {{!RFC4303}}, ensure that ESP can be tailored to various network requirements and security policies.
 However, ESP is not optimized for bandwidth efficiency because it has been designed as a general-purpose protocol.
-EHCP aims to address this by leveraging a profile, expressed via the SCHC architecture, to optimize the ESP header sizes for better efficiency in constrained environments.
+Diet-ESP aims to improve bandwidth efficiency through compression using the SCHC architecture.
+The compression will benefit ESP communications over constrained environments.

-{{fig-arch}} illustrates the integration of SCHC into the IPsec stack, detailing the different layers and components involved in the compression and decompression processes.
-The diagram is divided into two entities, each representing an endpoint of a communication link.
+{{fig-arch}} illustrates the integration of Diet-ESP into the IPsec stack, detailing the different layers and components involved in the compression and decompression processes.
+The diagram depicts two entities, each representing an endpoint of a communication session protected with IPsec.

 Compression rules are derived from Security Association (SA) parameters negotiated through IKEv2 {{!RFC7296}}, such as Traffic Selectors (TS) and IPsec mode, as well as additional parameters explicitly defined in this document as Attributes for Rules Generation (AfRG) (see {{sec-afrg}}).
 While TS and IPsec mode serve as inputs for compression, they are not traditionally categorized as AfRG.
 This document introduces the concept of AfRG to unify these inputs and define the compression process.
 To facilitate complete negotiation, any remaining AfRG parameters requiring explicit agreement are addressed through the IKEv2 extension {{!I-D.ietf-ipsecme-ikev2-diet-esp-extension}}.

-Upon establishing the SA, Diet-ESP uses the AfRGs listed in {{tab-ehc-ctx-esp}} for derivation of the SoR applicable to the SCHC Instance of a given stratum.
+Upon establishing the SA, Diet-ESP uses the AfRGs listed in {{tab-ehc-ctx-esp}} for derivation of the SoR applicable to the SCHC Instance of a given Stratum.
 The reference column in {{tab-ehc-ctx-esp}} indicates the source where the parameter value is defined.
-The C/D column specifies in which of the SCHC strata the parameter is being used.
+The C/D column specifies in which of the SCHC Strata the parameter is being used.

-EHCP defines three SCHC strata for compression: Inner IP Compression (IIPC), Clear Text ESP Compression (CTEC), and Encrypted ESP Compression (EEC).
+Diet-ESP defines three SCHC Strata for compression: Inner IP Compression (IIPC), Clear Text ESP Compression (CTEC), and Encrypted ESP Compression (EEC).
 The compression operations for each stratum are described in {{sec-iipc}}, {{sec-ctec}}, and {{sec-eec}}.

-EHCP essentially limits the scope of the compression to the inner IP headers and specific fields such as ports and checksums of transports like UDP, UDP-Lite, TCP, SCTP.
-Further and more specific compression profiles may be defined in the future to cover compression of headers of different upper layer protocols.
+This document limits the scope of the compression to the inner IP packet headers and upper layer header fields, such as port numbers and checksums, of specific transport protocols like UDP, UDP-Lite, TCP, and SCTP.
+Further and more specific compression profiles may be defined in the future to cover compression of headers of additional upper layer protocols.

 At the receiver endpoint, the decompression of the inbound packet follows a reverse process.
 First, the Encrypted ESP C/D (EEC) decompresses the encrypted ESP header fields.
 After the ESP packet is decrypted, the Clear Text ESP C/D (CTEC) decompresses the Clear Text fields of the ESP packet.